sirius-ms/sirius-docs.github.io/docs/_pages/quick-start.md

 ...
 ]
 ```
-* search for the feature with name `InterestingCompound12` and select its `alignedFeatureId`.
+* Search for the feature with name `InterestingCompound12` and select its `alignedFeatureId`.
-* get all structure candiates ranked by csiScore: `http://localhost:8080/api/projects/s6tomatoSmall/aligned-features/577173392774048066/db-structures`
+* Get all structure candidates ranked by `csiScore`: `http://localhost:8080/api/projects/s6tomatoSmall/aligned-features/577173392774048066/db-structures`

-Response:
 ```json
 [
   {